MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 <sub>(\*) These data-intensive examples are currently recommended for use on local machines or user-configured cloud instances only, not for MATLAB Online</sub>

 ### Conceptual tutorials illustrating access of varied dataset contents
-Tutorial examples provide step-by-step guidance for usage of the Brain Observatory Toolbox to access and understand the metadata, processed data, and (where applicable) raw data available in the Allen Brain Observatory datasets:
+Tutorial examples provide step-by-step guidance to access and understand the metadata, processed data, and (where applicable) raw data available in the Allen Brain Observatory datasets:

 | Dataset | Demonstration Example | About |
 | --- | --- | --- |